 An entrepreneur, Tracey launched an independent record label, Babydoll Entertainment & Records in 2007 by releasing her first solo album, Love…A Fable in 9 Acts.
 This was followed in 2012 with I Am Singing...Songs I Love, and her third recording, Live At The Outpost Performance Space, released in May 2017, was a New Mexico Music Awards nominee for Best Vocal Performance.
 (See album details under the Babydoll Entertainment tab).

-Whitney has performed her own blend of sophisticated jazz, classic soul and blues throughout the city in venues such as Vernon’s Black Diamond Lounge, the Santa Ana Star Casino, the Hyatt Tamaya Resort, the Isleta Casino (she was featured in their 2014 Embers’ Steakhouse TV commercial and website), Pappadeaux, Scalo, the Hyatt Regency, St Clair Winery, Casa Rondena Winery, and her "home base" The Hotel Andaluz, where she is the resident performer every Friday and Saturday in the hotel's Casablanca Room (New Mexico's only dedicated Jazz Nightclub!) with her show, The Art of Jazz with Tracey Whitney, which also features Sid Fendley on the baby grand, Rodney Bowe on the upright bass and Wayne Johnson on drums.
+Whitney has performed her own blend of sophisticated jazz, classic soul and blues throughout the city in venues such as Vernon’s Black Diamond Lounge, the Santa Ana Star Casino, the Hyatt Tamaya Resort, the Isleta Casino (she was featured in their 2014 Embers’ Steakhouse TV commercial and website), Pappadeaux, Scalo, the Hyatt Regency, St Clair Winery, Casa Rondena Winery, and the Hotel Andaluz, where she's performed regularly since 2016, and along with her band, which features Sid Fendley on piano, Rodney Bowe on bass and Wayne Johnson on drums, was the resident performer every weekend in the hotel's Casablanca Room with her show, The Art of Jazz with Tracey Whitney April-November 2018.

 Tracey serves as President of the Board of Directors of the Musicians Association of Albuquerque/Local 618 of the American Federation of Musicians, and is formerly president of the African American Performing Arts Center Foundation, (she served as a Board member from 2015-2017 and as president 2017-2018).
 She’s a voting member of the Los Angeles chapter of the National Academy of Recording Arts and Sciences (the GRAMMY Awards), as well as a contributing writer/music critic for Smooth Jazz magazine, tasked with reviewing concerts and CD’s, and interviewing superstars including Earl Klugh, The Yellowjackets, Terence Blanchard and Arturo Sandoval.